Feroz-Hatha/text-summarizer/README.md

 # text-summarizer
-A text summarizer based on OpenAI's GPT-3
+A text summarizer app built using Streamlit that employs OpenAI's GPT-3